berkbavas/RaycasterEngine/README.md

 # 2D Raycaster Engine
-Traditional 2D raycaster engines works on CPU so they have a bottleneck on loading screen texture from CPU to GPU for each frame.
+Traditional 2D raycaster engines work on CPU so they have a bottleneck on loading screen texture from CPU to GPU for each frame.
 This raycaster engine is implemented using compute shaders so it does not have this bottleneck.
 Textures belongs to Wolfenstein 3D game.
 Raycaster codes are taken from Lode Vandevenne's  [tutorials](https://lodev.org/cgtutor/raycasting.html) and adopted.